What is experiential learning?

 You should pursue internship opportunities as early as freshman year!
-Over 1,000 positions posted in HireMason each year are only for freshmen, sophomores, and juniors.
+Over 1,000 positions posted in Handshake each year are only for freshmen, sophomores, and juniors.

 Look for paid opportunities.
-58% of positions posted in HireMason are paid and the average national hourly wage for bachelor's degree-level interns is $17.69.
+58% of positions posted in Handshake are paid and the average national hourly wage for bachelor's degree-level interns is $18.06.
 Do a local internship during the fall or spring when your housing is already covered.
-Also, speak with an academic advisor about receiving credit toward your degree or major requirements for doing an internship which will free up time to continue your paid job while interning.
+Also, speak with an academic advisor about receiving credit toward your degree or major requirements for doing an internship which may free up time to continue your paid job while interning.

 Prioritize completing an internship over other activities for at least one semester or summer.
 Internships can be part-time or full-time.
-You may also speak to an academic advisor about receiving credit for an internship and fitting it into your course load.
+Don't forget to consult with an academic advisor about receiving credit for an internship.

-Instead of applying to advertised internships, proactively contact organizations about doing an internship with them as they may be more willing to accommodate your class or work schedule if you are essentially volunteering a few hours of your time to assist them with a project.
-Job shadowing or interning for a day through the Take a Patriot to Work program are other options.
+Instead of just applying to advertised internships, proactively contact organizations about doing an internship with them as they may be more willing to accommodate your class or work schedule if you are essentially volunteering a few hours of your time to assist them with a project.
+Job shadowing or attending a site visit through the Employer Site Visits program are other options.

 Receive transcript recognition for a paid co-op, internship, Pathways position, or federal volunteer internship which is not for academic course credit.
 Certain requirements apply.

 Spend a day with a professional in a job or company that interests you.
 Some organizations offer a formal externship program varying in length, usually one to three days.
-You can also connect with someone in the company to set up a job shadow on your own or participate in Take a Patriot to Work held each fall and spring semester.
+You can also connect with someone in the company to set up a job shadow on your own or participate in a site visit through the Employer Site Visit Program.